amazon-ion/ion-docs/_books/ion-1-1/src/modules/defining_modules.md

 When the value `null` is given for the macro name, this defines an anonymous macro that can be referenced by its numeric address (that is, its index in the enclosing macro table).

-Module names can be intermingled with `macro` definitions inside the `macros` clause;
+Module names can be intermingled with macro definition s-expressions inside the `macros` clause;
 together, they determine the bindings that make up the module’s exported macro array.

 The _module-name_ export form is shorthand for referencing all exported macros from that module,